S-GRPO: Unified Post-Training for Large Vision-Language Models: Methodology

-\end{itemize} This stark contrast prevents gradient vanishing.
-The unified S-GRPO objective function is formally optimized over this mixed group:

-where all notations and hyperparameters retain their definitions from \autoref{eqn:grpo_obj}.
-Maximizing this objective naturally increases the log-probability of the expert trajectory (effectively executing an on-policy behavioral cloning step) while actively decreasing the probabilities of self-generated erroneous trajectories.
+where all notations and hyperparameters retain their definitions from Eq. \ref{eqn:grpo_obj}.
+Maximizing this objective naturally increases the log-probability of the expert trajectory (effectively executing an on-policy behavioral cloning step) while actively decreasing the probabilities of self-generated erroneous or low-quality trajectories.